tamberg/zeigli/README.md

 * Buy <a href="#what-you-need">what you need</a>.
 * See <a href="#how-it-works">how it works</a>.
 ## What you need
-* Web browser - For "browsing the room".
+* Web browser - for "browsing the room".
-* Wi-Fi Cam - Any Web cam should work.
+* Wi-Fi cam - any Web cam should work.
-* QR-Codes - Printed on sticky paper.
+* QR-codes - printed on sticky paper.
 ## How it works
 * Items get QR-codes - each item gets annotated with a URI, to be trackable.
 * The cam watches - it sees the room getting filled with items, and keeps notes.